 Customers visiting these industry-specific sites are usually further along the path to purchase.
 They probably already know what they’re looking for, they are just deciding between a few different options.
 Just be sure that your business will be there to convert.

-This might seem obvious, but a study by Local Search Association showed that only 44% of businesses have claimed their Google My Business profile.
-Claim your Google My Business profile, then add accurate information and high-definition images.
+This might seem obvious, but a study by the Local Search Association showed that only 44% of businesses have claimed their Google Business Profile (formerly known as Google My Business Profile).
+Claim your Business Profile, then add accurate information and high-definition images.
 This will make your business more trustworthy in the eyes of Google’s algorithm.

 Enable Google Seller Ratings